oasisfeng/island/setup.md

 If all goes well, Island will show the app list.

-Manual setup for Island in experimental "God mode"
+Manual setup for Island in "God mode"
 --------------------------------------------------

-**This "God mode" is not for normal users, and it is still highly experimental.
-Please do not setup this mode on your daily-use device.**

 - Remove all accounts and work profile in system Settings - Accounts.